-Saquon Barkley, girlfriend welcome newborn girl, report says
+Saquon Barkley, girlfriend welcome newborn girl

 “Congratulations to @saquon Barkley, who just became a first-time dad today.
 He was so excited when he called he forgot to give me the name of his new baby girl.
 Congrats, Saquon.
 The draft will be the second-biggest thing that happens to you this week.
 See you tomorrow!”
 Brandt said on Twitter.

-Barkley's girlfriend Anna Congdon posted to Instagram in March that the couple was expecting their first child.
-Barkley said he was excited to be a father.
+Barkley’s girlfriend Anna Congdon posted to Instagram in March that the couple was expecting their first child.
+Barkley said he was excited to be a father to Jada Clare Barkley, who is 20.5-inches tall and 8.4-pounds.
+She was born at 5:13 p.m, according to a tweet by Penn State football player Amani Oruwariye.

+“Words can’t even describe how I feel right now,” Barkley said on Instagram.
+“You are the most beautiful thing I’ve ever seen in my life.
+Thank God for blessing me with you in my life and into my arms.
+I pray that I can be the best father to you and help you grow into an amazing woman.
+I love you so so so much #DaddysLittleGirl Jada Clare Barkley 4.24.18.”

 “I’m looking forward to being a role model and setting an example for my kid,” the running back said in March.
 “That’s the most important thing I’m focused on right now: Being a better father and a better player every single day.”